 Don’t miss our effective tips for home schooling and burnout later in the post.
 KEEP SCROLLING!

-What if I told you that it’s OK to feel like you’re in a homeschool depression?
+What if I told you that it’s OK to feel like you’re in a homeschool depression or some kid of homeschooling funk?

-Talk to any parent who has been homeschooling for a while and — if they’re being completely honest — those parents will tell you that they’ve felt home school burnout at one point or another during their homeschooling journey.
+Talk to any parent who has been homeschooling for a while and, if they’re being completely honest, those home school parents will tell you that they’ve felt home school burnout at one point or another during their homeschooling journey.

 They may even say that they hate homeschooling and have been wondering when to stop homeschooling.